 Description

-The AAT provides a mechanism of external review that is fair, just, economical, informal and quick.
-There is a statutory time limit for a parent to make their application in most cases (AAT Act section 29, CSRC Act section 90).
-The AAT can grant an extension of time for a person to make their first review application.
-4.2.4 has information on the time limits that are relevant to applications for AAT review.
+There is a statutory time limit for a parent to make their application for review by the ART in most cases, other than for care percentage decisions (ARTAct section 18, CSRC Act section 90).
+The ART can grant an extension of time for a person to make their review application.
+For more information on the time limits that are relevant to applications for ART review see 4.2.4.

-Generally the parties to an AAT proceeding (whether first or second review) are the applicant, the Registrar and the other parent affected by the decision.
+Generally, the parties to an ART proceeding are the applicant, the Registrar and the other parent affected by the decision.
 If a non-parent carer could have applied for a review of the decision, then they are also a party to the review.
 If the decision being reviewed is an objection decision regarding penalties, or an extension of time decision made by the Registrar, then generally only the applicant and the Registrar are parties to the review.

-If an AAT second review application cannot be made, a party dissatisfied with an AAT first review decision may appeal to a court on a question of law.
-A party dissatisfied with an AAT second review decision may appeal to a court on a question of law (see 4.3.6 on appeals and court orders under the CSRC Act).
+A party dissatisfied with an ART review decision (including a decision of the ART constituted as the guidance and appeals panel) may appeal to a court on a question of law (see 4.3.6 on appeals and court orders under the CSRC Act).

 Last reviewed: